 So, if you’re reading this then you are probably thinking about or have decided to go ahead and paint your kitchen cabinets.
 Not only will you will save a small fortune by doing so, you can choose any colour or pattern you desire, making it totally unique.
 However, as this is a long blog, make yourself a cuppa first and get comfy before you read on.......

-I don't purport to be an expert in this field, but my blog is based on my own research and experience of painting my own kitchen.
+I don't purport to be an expert in this field, but my blog is based on my own research and experience of painting my own kitchen units and, more recently, the laminate units in my shop.
 You definitely learn as you go!
 This blog is about tips and advice to make the paint job as stress free as possible.

 Now, painting a kitchen is no quick job if you want to do it right and, depending on the size of your kitchen, then it’s probably something you don’t want to do often or ever again.
 My advice would be to get the prep right and it will last.